rocky-linux/documentation/docs/guides/network/basic_network_configuration9.md

 # no-auto-default file "/var/lib/NetworkManager/no-auto-default.state"
 ```

 Note at the top of the configuration file the reference to `keyfile` followed by `ifcfg-rh`.
 This means that `keyfile` is the default.
+Any time you run any of the `NetworkManager` tools to configure an interface (example: `nmcli` or `nmtui`), it will automatically build or update key files.

+!!!
+Hint "Configuration Storage Location"

+    In Rocky Linux 8.6, the storage location for network configuration was in `/etc/sysconfig/Network-Scripts/`.
+With Rocky Linux 9.0, the new default storage location for the key files is in `/etc/NetworkManager/system-connections`.

-Any time you run any of the `NetworkManager` tools to configure an interface, it will automatically build or update key files.
-The primary (but not the only) utility used for configuring a network interface is the `nmcli` command.
-Here, the `nmcli` is used to show the setup of a particular interface:
+The primary (but not the only) utility used for configuring a network interface is the `nmtui` command.
+This can also be done with the `nmcli` command, but is much less intuitive.
+We can show the interface as it is currently configured using `nmcli` with:

 ```
-device show enp0s3
+nmcli device show enp0s3
 GENERAL.DEVICE:                         enp0s3
 GENERAL.TYPE:                           ethernet
 GENERAL.HWADDR:                         08:00:27:BA:CE:88